RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

         Untracked files:
             (use "git add <file>..." to include in what will be committed)

-            doc/classes/MyClass2D.xml
-            doc/classes/MyClass4D.xml
-            doc/classes/MyClass5D.xml
-            doc/classes/MyClass6D.xml
+            docs/MyClass2D.xml
+            docs/MyClass4D.xml
+            docs/MyClass5D.xml
+            docs/MyClass6D.xml
             ...

 3. Now we can generate the documentation:

-We can do this via running Rebel Engine's doctool i.e. ``rebel* --doctool <path>``, which will dump the engine API reference to the given ``<path>`` in XML format.
+We can do this via running Rebel Engine with the --generate-docs option, which will generate the Rebel Engine API reference in XML format.

-In our case we'll point it to the root of the cloned repository.
-You can point it to an another folder, and just copy over the files that you need.

 Run command:

    ::

-      user@host:~/RebelEngine/bin$ ./bin/<rebel_binary> --doctool .
+      user@host:~/RebelEngine/bin$ ./bin/<rebel_binary> --generate-docs .

-Now if you go to the ``RebelEngine/modules/summator/doc_classes`` folder, you will see that it contains a ``Summator.xml`` file, or any other classes, that you referenced in your ``get_doc_classes`` function.
+Now if you go to the ``RebelEngine/modules/summator/docs`` folder, you will see that it contains a ``Summator.xml`` file, or any other classes that you referenced in your ``get_classes`` function.

-Edit the file(s) following :ref:`doc_updating_the_class_reference` and recompile the engine.
+Edit the file(s) following :ref:`doc_updating_the_api_documentation` and recompile the engine.

 Once the compilation process is finished, the docs will become accessible within the engine's built-in documentation system.